yebo-ecommerce/sandbox/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

-## Start new App

-* docker-compose up
-* docker-compose run sandbox ember init
-* sudo chown -R $USER:$USER sandbox

-## Installation

-* git clone git@github.com:azclick/yebo-ember.git ../yebo-ember
-* git clone git@github.com:azclick/yebo-sdk.git ../yebo-sdk
-* docker-compose build
-* docker-compose run sandbox npm install
-* docker-compose run sandbox bower install --allow-root

 ## Running / Development

+* docker-compose run --rm web npm install
+* docker-compose run --rm web bower instal --allow-root
 * docker-compose up
-* Visit your app at [http://localhost:4200](http://localhost:4200).
+* Visit your app at [http://127.0.0.1:4200](http://localhost:4200).

-### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests